Article first published in November 2015, updated June 2019

-To help you create emails that’ll get your subscribers blood pumping, we’ll dissect some real life examples and explain the anatomy of an effective email.
+To help you write a catchy email that’ll get your subscribers’ blood pumping, we’ll dissect some real-life examples and explain the anatomy of an effective email.

 The subject line is the heart of your email.
-Your body can’t function without it, just like your email can’t function without a good subject line.
+Just like your body can’t function without your heart, your email can’t function without a good subject line.

 Like the heart, subject lines have a lot of power.
 Thirty-three percent of subscribers decide whether or not to read your email based on the subject line alone.
 That’s a lot of pressure.